uhyo/better-typescript-lib/README.md

 While it is well known that TypeScript is not _very_ type safe due to the existence of `any` and other pitfalls, TypeScript's built-in type definitions are also to blame for that unsafety.
 For example, it is handy but very unsafe that the return type of `JSON.parse` is `any`.

-Ideally TypeScript's built-in type definitions should have been better in view of type safety, but it is nearly impossible if we take backward compatibility into account.
+The core type checker of TypeScript has been improved to be more type safe, maintaining backwards compatibility through compiler options.
+Unfortunately, however, the type definitions are still not very good, and are harder to improve keeping backwards compatibility.

 ## The Solution

-This package provides an alternative type definitions which are safer than TypeScript's built-in ones.
+This package provides an alternative set of type definitions which replaces, and is safer than TypeScript's built-in ones.
 With this package, TypeScript users obtain less chance of unexpectedly getting `any` values.
 For example, in this type definition the return type of `JSON.parse` is not `any`, but `JSONData` which represents all possible JSON data.

 This package also includes other improved, stricter type definitions.